HexaTeam-By-Epitech/rtype/README.md

 <details>
 <summary><b>Q: How difficult is this game?</b></summary>

-R-Type is known for its challenge!
+S-Type is known for its challenge!
 We offer multiple difficulty settings from Easy (for newcomers) to Insane (for veterans).
 Practice mode lets you master any stage with unlimited lives.
 </details>

 <details>
 <summary><b>Q: Are there microtransactions?</b></summary>

 No!
-R-Type Remake is a complete game with no microtransactions, loot boxes, or DLC.
+S-Type Remake is a complete game with no microtransactions, loot boxes, or DLC.
 Buy once, play forever!
 </details>

 <details>